ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/function-multiversioning/_review.md

             Can I implement versions of a function in separate translation units?
         answers:
             - Yes, function versions can spread across different translations units.
-            - No, all of them must be in the same translation unit.
+            - No, all of the functions must be in the same translation unit.
         correct_answer: 1
         explanation: >
             There is no requirement for function versions to be defined in the same translation unit.
 However, they must all be declared in the translation unit which contains the definition of the default version.